BiodiversityOntologies/bco/CONTRIBUTING.md

 1. **Write a detailed request:** Please be specific and include as many details as necessary, providing background information, and if possible, suggesting a solution.
 GOC editors will be better equipped to address your suggestions if you offer details regarding *'what is wrong'*, *'why'*, and *'how to fix it'*.

-2. **Provide examples and references:** Please include PMIDs for new term requests, and include also screenshots, or URLs illustrating the current ontology structure for other types of requests.
+2. **Provide examples and references:** Please include DOIs or PMIDs for new term requests, and include also screenshots, or URLs illustrating the current ontology structure for other types of requests.

 3. **For new term request:** Be sure to provide suggestions for label (name), definition, references, position in hierarchy, etc.